 If you've got a higher specced telly or you're forking out for 4K Netflix, say, then you'll need to look a bit further.
 Does the box or stick support 4K streaming, or even HDR as some now do to make it futureproof?
 There are also some gaming focused options like the Nvidia Shield TV ‚Äď does Android gaming and a bundled controller sound like fun?

-This year, it'll expand with the renewed presence of Android TV and the emergence of new hybrid sound bars with TV powers.
+This year, it's expanded with the renewed presence of Android TV and the emergence of new hybrid sound bars with TV powers.
 Google and JBL have already announced the Link Bar, a sound bar that comes packed in with both Google Assistant and Android TV.
 It plugs into your TV via HDMI and you can use Assistant to control your TV via Android TV, which has a robust ecosystem filled with the major streaming apps (not to mention Chromecast powers).

 There's also the Sonos Beam and Polk Command Bar, which come with Amazon's assistant on board (Sonos Beam Google Assistant support is promised for later this year).
 If you're looking at a streaming stick, it's worth pausing to consider whether you'd like to buy one of these high-end devices in the future, as they can both make your TV smart and deliver much better sound.

 Anyway, on with the main event: here's our pick of the best streaming sticks you can get right now‚Ä¶